happysat/Express-AM6-AM8/README.md

 ## Dish and LNB

-For reception of Express-AM8 you need a dish in size >75 - 85 cm.<br>
+For reception of Express AM6 and AM8 you need a dish in size >75 - 85 cm.<br>
 A size between 80 - 1.20 cm is recommended.<br>

 Dishes In use on my setup are:<br>